 The Babylonians named the seven days of the week after the Sun and Moon and the five planets they could see in the sky, Mercury, Venus, Mars, Jupiter and Saturn.
 Today in English we still have Sun Day, Moon Day and Saturn Day, but Tuesday, Wednesday, Thursday and Friday are named after the Germanic and Norse Gods and Goddesses Tiw, Woden, Thor and Frigg.
 But the French still have lundi, mercredi, vendredi, mardi, jeudi and samedi (but not in that order) - note that in French the days of the week, and also the months of the year, do not start with a capital letter.
 But in France Sunday is Dimanche, from the Latin for the Lord’s Day, which does start with a capital letter.

-Originally Sunday was always the first day of the week, but today it is more usually taken to be Monday, for example on the Calendar in your tablet or phone.
+Originally Sunday was always the first day of the week, but today it is usually taken to be Monday.
+The Calendar in your PC or tablet or phone uses Monday as the default value, but you can change it if you want to.
 The weekend is always taken to mean Saturday and Sunday.

 Today a month is 28 or 29 or 30 or 31 days long, and there are twelve months in a year, but thirty thousand years ago a month (moon-th, get it?) was based upon the time it took the Moon to go round the Earth.